open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 `Shutdown` SHOULD provide a way to let the caller know whether it succeeded, failed or timed out.

-`Shutdown` SHOULD complete or abort within some timeout. `Shutdown` CAN be implemented as a blocking API or an asynchronous API which notifies the caller via a callback or an event.
-[OpenTelemetry SDK](../overview.md#sdk) authors CAN decide if they want to make the shutdown timeout configurable.
+`Shutdown` SHOULD complete or abort within some timeout. `Shutdown` MAY be implemented as a blocking API or an asynchronous API which notifies the caller via a callback or an event.
+[OpenTelemetry SDK](../overview.md#sdk) authors MAY decide if they want to make the shutdown timeout configurable.

 `Shutdown` MUST be implemented at least by invoking `Shutdown` on all registered